lordofthemorning-DM/raiders-of-the-serpent-sea/content/4. Classes and Archetypes/Bard.md

 #### PARABLE
 You gain an expertise die on Performance checks.
 In addition, you can spend at least 1 minute telling a story, which allows you to substitute Performance for any Persuasion or Deception check made to convince someone to follow a course of action provided you can plausibly tie it into the moral of the story.
 #### SHOWSTOPPER
-*Prerequisites: 13th level, d8 expertise die on Performance checks.*
+*Prerequisites: 13th level, d8 expertise die on Performance checks.* <br>
 Your expertise on Performance checks increases to 1d10.
 You may use Performance in place of an Intimidation check when convincing opponents to surrender or stand down from battle.
 #### REQUIEM
 You can perform a 10 minute song over a corpse as part of a special ceremony.
 Make a DC 15 Performance check; on a success you learn whether the target died of natural causes, by accident, or was murdered.
 You may learn other details at the Narrator’s discretion.